 Installing Firefox on a Chromebook

 Are you looking to experience the power and versatility of Firefox on your Chromebook?
-In this step-by-step guide, we’ll walk you through the process, whether you have a Chromebook with an Intel, AMD, or ARM processor.
+While Chrome OS ships with Google Chrome as its default browser, you’re not locked in.
+Thanks to the built-in Linux development environment, you can install and run Firefox alongside Chrome with just a few terminal commands.
+In this guide, we’ll walk you through the full process, whether your Chromebook runs on an Intel, AMD, or ARM processor.

 Enable the Linux Development Environment